alexferl/flask-mysqldb/docs/index.rst

 ``MYSQL_SQL_MODE``           If present, the session SQL mode will be set to the given string.
 ``MYSQL_CURSORCLASS``        If present, the cursor class will be set to the given string.
 ``MYSQL_AUTOCOMMIT``         If enabled, will use the autocommit feature of MySQL.
-Default: False
+Default: False ``MYSQL_EXTRA_KWARGS``       Use this to pass any extra directives that are not defined here.
+Default: None
 ============================ ===================================================